 2. Managing Harmonics and Chatter

-Chatter is that self-excited vibration that leaves micro-ripples on your hardwoods or causes melting in thermoplastics.
-It occurs when the cutting edge interacts with the natural frequency of your machine.
+Chatter is a self-excited vibration that leaves visible micro-ripples on hardwoods or causes melting in thermoplastics

-- Downcut Bits: These push chips downward, providing superior hold-down for small parts and a perfectly clean top edge.
+- Downcut Spiral Profiles: These reverse the mechanical forces, packing chips downward into the cut.
+This down-force provides superior mechanical hold-down for small or thin nested parts and ensures a perfectly clean top surface.

 The Shop Floor Reality: Audible Feedback